Virginia Military Institute: Statistics

 Virginia Military Institute Acceptance rate and admissions statistics

-Virginia Military Institute has an acceptance rate of 82% and is in the middle in terms of the difficulty of admission among universities in the United States.
+Virginia Military Institute has an acceptance rate of 71% and is among the top 34% of the most difficult universities to gain admission to in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 SAT scores